Gras-sie/ML-Sign-Language-Recognition/README.md

 ## Why This Project Matters

 Sign language is a vital form of communication for millions of people worldwide.
-By leveraging AI and computer vision, this project aims to bridge the gap between sign language users and technology, making communication more accessible and inclusive.
+By leveraging AI and computer vision, I hope this project can help bridge the gap between sign language users and technology, making communication more accessible and inclusive.

 ## License